StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
-# Formatting of Boolean Values in Queries
+# Ask: Formatting of Boolean Values in Queries

 By default, __Boolean values__ will display as `true` and `false` in queries.
 This can be changed in Semantic MediaWiki >= 2.4.0 by specifying a ==format string== to control what is displayed for the true and false values of a property.